AcademySoftwareFoundation/wg-review-approval/README.md

-_This document is intended to be a template for working groups established by the TAC, to be used as the README.md file in its repository.
-All items in italics are descriptions of what context should be there; it is intended to be replaced by content.
-It is modeled off the [CNCF Serverless WG](https://github.com/cncf/wg-serverless)._

 _The intention is that each WG has its own GitHub repo under the [ASWF organization](https://github.com/AcademySoftwareFoundation)._

-# _Working group name_

-_Describe the purpose of the group in no more that 4-5 sentences._

-_Goals are the distinct outcomes that is to be anticipated from the working group, serving as a method for validating activities._
+# _Playback and Review Working Group

+_The Purpose of this working group is to investigate and define areas of relevance and interest for the Academy Software Foundation to participate in the support of a publically available open source playback and review systen targeted at the media and entertainment industry._

 Goals of the WG are:

-1. _goal 1_
-2. ...
+1. Produce artifacts scoping the problem area and identifiying key aspects of the requirements for a successful system.
+2. Make recommendations to the ASWF TAC for areas where the foundation can directly or indirectly provide resources to support the idenfified requirements.

 _Non-goals are things that the working group are intentionally choosing not to do, the things not expected to change due to the working groups efforts, or the subject matter areas that the working groups doesn’t want to address at this time. _

 Non-goals of the WG are:

-1. _non goal 1_
+1. This working group will not specify or recommend specific actions on specific software projects related to the problem space.
 2. ...

-The TAC member sponsor of this working group is _TAC sponsor name_
+The TAC member sponsor of this working group is _Larry Gritz_

 ## Deliverables

-_provide a list of planned deliverables, or links to the deliverables.
+_A report specifiying requirements and recommendations for the ASWF TAC

 A best practice is to have a directory named [deliverables](deliverables) in the repo for hosting and managing deliverables._

 ## Communication